Published by Lookforzebras

-In our last post, I wrote about various types of medical writing you can do as a physician freelancer.
+In my last post, I wrote about various types of medical writing you can do as a physician freelancer.
 This article is full of info about how to get started.

 Getting started in freelance medical writing

 I know from experience that getting started in a new side gig can be challenging and slow-going.
 However, pursuing a secondary gig that you enjoy can be very fulfilling, rewarding, and lucrative.
 Over time, I’ve seen several benefits from my own involvement in medical writing:

 - Increased income